 by Rob Kay and RN Price

-We tried in earnest to do diligence on the Virginia Beach, VA company, Umbrella Corporation.
-If nothing else, to determine how they ever came up with the company’s name.
-The moniker is so dissimilar to firearms firms with words such as “Arms”, “Defense”, “Weaponry” and the like as part of their company name, that we were downright curious.
+When we first read about the Umbrella Corporation we tried in earnest to do diligence on it.
+If nothing else, we tried to determine how they ever came up with the company’s name.
+The moniker is so dissimilar to firearms firms with words such as “Arms”, “Defense”, “Weaponry” and the like, we were downright curious.

 We even heard that the founders hail from our home state, Hawaii.